antonioribeiro/steroids/readme.md

         @_BODY;
     ?>

-Is that simple, to create a block command you just have to add the `@_BODY` identifier in any part of your command.
+It's that simple, to create a block command you just have to add the `@_BODY` identifier in any part of your command.

 ### Extending commands